 Collaborative annotation can help connect students and teachers while they keep their distance to safeguard their health during the current crisis.
 Reading alongside and interacting with each other using Hypothesis is about as close to a seminar-style experience as they can have online.

-To support the role that collaborative annotation can play in facilitating expanded online classes, Hypothesis is waiving all fees to educational institutions for the remainder of 2020, and will evaluate whether to extend this as the current situation develops.
+To support the role that collaborative annotation can play in facilitating expanded online classes, Hypothesis is waiving all fees to educational institutions for during 2020, and will evaluate whether to extend this as the current situation develops.
 Existing partners can request a refund or apply any fees that they have already paid towards future costs.

 We understand this is a demanding time for all.
 We will be focusing our efforts to work with schools that want to rapidly pilot or implement annotation.
 To help you get up and running as soon as possible, please request LMS app credentials to get set up within minutes and schedule time with our success team to identify next steps.